bprovanbessell/SATfeatPy/documentation/paper_implementation_differences.md

 The ratio of binary clauses is the number of binary plus unary clauses over the total number of clauses.
 Similarly with ternary clauses, the ratio is the number of unary plus binary plus ternary clauses over the total number of clauses.

 For the statistics of number of variable occurrences in horn clauses, the statistics are calculated for normalized variable counts, (each count is divided by the number of active clauses)

-vcg clause degrees, is it as simple as the number of literals in the clause?
-Should be as long as there are no duplicates/ tautologies...
-This is also normalised (each degree divided by the number of active variables) (but normalised values are not used for entropy)
+vcg clause degrees This is also normalised (each degree divided by the number of active variables) (but normalised values are not used for entropy)

 In the paper this is done by just counting the literals per clause, but this is based on the assumption that